 Check Your Aquarium Equipment Is In Good Working Order

-Check all equipment, including filters, pumps, lights (ensure that they are working correctly).
+Check all equipment, including filters, pumps, and lights (ensure that they are working correctly).
 The most important piece of equipment will be the heater as betta fish need a consistent temperature to maintain good health.

 Betta tanks should have a heater that can maintain a stable temperature between 78-82°F (26-28°C).